 Serving Illinois and Nationwide

-In recent years, an epidemic of nursing home neglect and abuse cases has swept the nation as more facilities are operated by for-profit corporations that do not place the needs of residents first as they should.
-It can be nerve-wracking to do your due diligence about each nursing facility you are considering for your loved one only to constantly wonder whether you are about to make the right choice.
-Some homes are clearly better than others, so how can you tell which one will provide the quality of care worthy of your loved one?
+In recent years, an epidemic of elder home abuse and neglect cases has swept across the United States as more facilities are operated by for-profit corporations that do not place the needs of residents first as they should.
+It can be nerve-wracking to do your due diligence about each nursing facility you are considering for your loved one and always wonder whether you are about to make the right choice.
+Some homes are better than others, so how can you tell which one will provide the quality of care worthy of your loved one?

-Fortunately, there are means by which you can learn whether a facility has complaints or violations logged against its staff.
-The most effective tool is the nursing home compare tool found on medicare.gov, which allows you to review all of the homes in the Peoria area with ratings and explanations that include violations and complaints against each facility.
-For example, the Rosewood Care Center of Peoria has earned a five star rating, which means your loved one is far more likely to receive quality care than at a one star rated facility such as Heartland of Peoria.Signs that Your Loved One is a Victim of Abuse in a Peoria Nursing Facility
+Fortunately, there are means by which you can learn whether a facility has complaints or violations lodged against its staff.
+The most effective tool is the nursing facility compare tool found on medicare.gov, which allows you to review all of the homes in the central Illinois area with ratings and explanations that include violations and complaints against each facility.
+For example, the Rosewood Care Center of Peoria has earned a five-star rating, which means your loved one is far more likely to receive quality care than at a one-star rated facility such as Heartland of Peoria.Signs that Your Loved One is a Victim of Abuse in a Peoria Nursing Facility

 Noticing the symptoms of abuse quickly will ensure that you can remove your loved one from an unhealthy environment before his or her condition deteriorates even further.
-Each case of abuse or neglect may be unique as some cases are the result of abuse on part of an individual while others are related to staff levels, training or policy.
-Whenever you visit your loved one, make sure you are aware of the following signs that something may be wrong.
+Each case of elder abuse or neglect may be unique as some home abuse cases involve mistreatment on the part of an individual.
+In contrast, others are related to staff levels, training, or policy.
+Whenever you visit your loved one, make sure you are aware of the common signs that something may be wrong.

-- Your loved one has developed bed sores or existing sores have worsened.
-This is a sign that the staff is either not paying enough attention, stretched too thin to provide adequate care to all residents or unwilling to move your loved one every several hours to prevent the further development of these sores.
+- Your loved one has developed bedsores, or existing sores have worsened.
+The unexpected sore might be a sign that the staff is either not paying enough attention, stretched too thin to provide adequate care to all residents, or unwilling to readjust your loved one's position every several hours to prevent the further development of these sores.
 Without proper care and medical attention, home negligence might result in a wrongful death

 - Your loved one experiences drastic changes in mood or behavior, including bouts of depression and outbursts of anger.
-He or she may not tell you about the abuse out of shame and the change in behavior may be a psychological cry for help or an indication that the abuse has taken an emotional toll.
+The resident may not tell you about the abuse out of shame, and the change in behavior may be a psychological cry for help or an indication that the abuse has taken an emotional toll.

 - Your loved one becomes quiet suddenly in the presence of a caregiver.
-This is a sign that the caregiver may be the abuser and your loved one is afraid of repercussions should he or she say something about the abuse in the caregiver's presence.
+This behavior might be a sign that the caregiver is an abuser, and your loved one is afraid of repercussions should he or she say something about the abuse in the caregiver's presence.

-Our Peoria nursing home abuse lawyers will review and investigate your case for free and let you know what you can expect if you choose to pursue a lawsuit.
-We work completely on a contingency basis, which allows us to handle your legal issues regardless of your financial condition.
+Our Illinois elder home abuse attorneys will review and investigate your case for free and let you know what you can expect if you choose to pursue a lawsuit.
+Our law office provides our legal services on a contingency basis.
+This agreement allows us to handle your legal issues regardless of your financial condition.
 Our home lawyers do not require a fee until we have recovered compensation on their behalf.
 If we cannot secure damages on your behalf, our services will be free of charge.